2015–16 Elitedivisionen: Championship round

 Played by the teams placed first to sixth in the regular season.
 Teams play each other twice and points accumulated at the regular season are halved and added to this stage.

 Qualification round

-Played by the teams placed seventh and eighth of the regular season which are joined by the top four teams from 2015–16 Kvinde 1. division.
+Played by the teams placed seventh and eighth of the regular season which are joined by the top four teams from 2015 to 2016 Kvinde 1. division.
 Teams play each other twice.